 I am a Board Certified Pharmacotherapy Specialist (BCPS) and my passions include advancing pharmacy resident education and research training, mentorship, national committee involvement, and global health.
 My practice interests include cardiology, toxicology, and infectious diseases.

-I am a PGY1 pharmacy resident at Massachusetts General Hospital and I am excited to be able to continue my training here as a PGY2 in emergency medicine starting this summer.
-I completed my undergraduate education at the University of Iowa and obtained my PharmD from the University of Iowa College of Pharmacy.
+I am a PGY2 emergency medicine pharmacy resident at Massachusetts General Hospital.
+I completed my PGY1 pharmacy residency at Massachusetts General Hospital and obtained my PharmD from the University of Iowa College of Pharmacy.
 I love to stay up-to-date on the current literature and enjoy discussing clinical controversies because I feel the grey area is where we have the most to learn but can also make the largest impact.

 The main goals of this site are: